santukis/AndroidCleanArchitecture/README.md

 *datasources -> Depends on **repositories** and **entities** modules

-This modules can be also structured in thre different layers:
+This modules can be also structured in three different layers:

 *UI -> **ui** and **viewmodels** modules